A Therapist Explains Why Black Mental Health Professionals Like Herself Need to Practice Grace

-When it comes to the deaths of George Floyd, Ahmaud Arbery, Breonna Taylor, and the list of Black Americans who we can continue to name, licenced professional counselor Monica E. Jackson, PhD, told POPSUGAR that it brings up a feeling of trauma for the Black community, herself included.
-It's a "legacy of trauma" that goes all the way back to slavery, Dr. Jackson said, and it's directly related to the racism occurring in this world for centuries.
+When it comes to the deaths of George Floyd, Ahmaud Arbery, Breonna Taylor, and the list of Black Americans who we can continue to name, licensed professional counselor Monica E. Jackson, PhD, told POPSUGAR that it brings up a feeling of trauma for the Black community, herself included.
+It’s a “legacy of trauma” that goes all the way back to slavery, Dr. Jackson said, and it’s directly related to the racism occurring in this world for centuries.
 As a therapist seeing clients during this time, she explained the difficulty of having to work through her own traumas while acting as a helping hand for others.

 “We too are tired of seeing the same things represented in the media every day.
 We too have family members and friends that we are concerned about.”

 Dr. Jackson said viewing videos and reading articles on social media about these tragic deaths makes the trauma more intense – you can’t escape, and it can act as a trigger.
 On top of that, COVID-19 is killing a higher percentage of Black Americans, and she acknowledged that this only adds to the distress.
 “As a Black therapist, not only do we have to work on helping our clients process the trauma that they’re experiencing related to this, but we’re essentially healing and going through these things at the same time our clients are,” she said.

 Dr. Jackson continued, “We too are tired of seeing the same things represented in the media every day.
 We too have family members and friends that we are concerned about.
 So as a Black therapist, the reason why I say it’s a very difficult topic to talk about is because we in turn have to process and also help our clients process it.”
 Therapists learn to take themselves out of their sessions from a personal standpoint, but it’s hard during this time to do that, she said, because Black mental health professionals want their clients to realize they share similar feelings.